kymkdd/vanille/README.md

 -rémy ratatouille

 ## faq
->whats this
+>whats this?

 this is a rather simple batch/powershell hybrid that lets you make gifs in high quality pretty quickly

+>what are the features?

+it has multiple profiles optimised for various platforms such as twitter discord or emojis but it also offers raw video -> gif conversion (huge filesizes) as well as a fully custom profile for people who want full control over the output

+>is there caveats?

+yes obviously vanille will not make gifs above 50fps however it will not refuse videos above 50fps as input this is simply a limitation of the gif standard and not of my tool
+vanille will just convert any framerate above 50fps to 50fps which might make it look a bit sped up but if its something like 60fps originally then it should be fine really

+>i found a bug or have a suggestion what to do?

+just @ me on twitter **[@lazuleri](https://twitter.com/lazuleri)**

 >why batch? why not a proper language?